thecartercenter/nemo-docs/content/formstyling/formstyling.rst

 .. code-block:: none

   # Header H1

   ## Header H2

   ### Header H3

   #### Header H4

   ##### Header H5

   ###### Header H6

-This is an example of how an H1 Header is set in NEMO/ELMO:
+This is an example of how an H1 Header is set in NEMO:

 .. image:: header-elmo-code.png
   :alt: Set an H1 title in Markdown